-There's so much going on at Zip and this is the perfect place to catch up on all the latest news!
+There's so much going on at Zip and this is the perfect place to catch up on all the latest news and projects!
 Learn how having a Zip HydroTap can help improve your health and well being, watch our fascinating Zip Experiments and so much more.

 If you’ve ever wondered what goes on in a top casino’s most exclusive suites and its most private of gaming rooms – no-one’s telling – and, if you ever want to find out, you have little option but to wager some serious currency of your own.